KDE/digikam-doc/image_editor/colors_tools.rst

 Correcting Exposure
 -------------------

 The simplest tool to use is the Brightness/Contrast/Gamma tool.
 It is also the least powerful, but in many cases it does everything you need.
 This tool is often useful for images that are overexposed or underexposed; it is not useful for correcting color casts.
-The tool gives you three sliders to adjust, for "Brightness", "Contrast" and "Gamma".
+The tool gives you three sliders to adjust, for **Brightness**, **Contrast** and **Gamma**.
 You can see any adjustments you make reflected in the preview image.
 When you are happy with the results, press Ok and they will take effect.

 .. figure:: images/editor_bcg_adjust.webp

 .. note::

-    Another important tool called Levels Adjust provides also an integrated way of seeing the results of adjusting multiple levels and also enables you to save level settings for application to multiple photographs.
+    Another important tool called **Levels Adjust** provides also an integrated way of seeing the results of adjusting multiple levels and also enables you to save level settings for application to multiple photographs.
 This can be useful if your camera or scanner often makes the same mistakes and you want to apply the same corrections.
 See the dedicated Adjust Levels manual for more information.
     See also a way of correcting exposure problems using the Adjust Curves tool.

 .. _color_hsl: